 Andrew Jackson Warner (1850- 1920):

-Warner had been a candidate for the U.S. Congress from the 1st District of Alabama in 1890, a delegate-at-large to the Republican National Convention in St. Louis, MO, in 1896, and a nominee for Governor of Alabama in 1898.
-He became Bishop of the A(frican) M(ethodist) E(piscopal) Zion Church in Philadelphia, PA, in 1908.
+Warner became a Bishop of the A.M.E.
+Church May 20th, 1908.
+Prior to his selection, he led churches in Kentucky, Tennessee and Alabama.
+In 1890 while in Alabama, he was nominated as a candidate for the U.S. Congress from the 1st District of Alabama in 1890, a delegate-at-large to the Republican National Convention in St. Louis, Mo., in 1896, and a nominee for Governor of Alabama in 1898.
 The Warner Temple A.M.E.
-Zion Church in Wilmington, NC, was named in his honor.
-Warner died in Charlotte, NC on May 31, 1920.
+Zion Church in Wilmington, NC, is named in his honor.

 *NKAA, Notable Kentucky African American Database